Pakistan declines Saudi call for armed support in Yemen fight

 The air raids, which hit the Defence Ministry and other facilities, lasted for hours, residents told Reuters.
 "The sky was lit up," said Fadel Muhammad.
 "We heard big explosions."

-Saleh is still influential in the military, despite giving up power in 2012 after mass protests against his rule, complicating efforts to stabilise the country.
+Saleh is still influential in the military, despite giving up power in 2012 after mass protests against his rule, complicating efforts to stabilize the country.

 Troops loyal to him are backing Houthi forces fighting his successor President Abd-Rabbu Mansour Hadi, a former general seen by the Houthis as a pawn of Sunni Gulf Arab monarchies and the West.
 Hadi has fled to Saudi Arabia.